A monthyly treatment for those struggling with alcohol and opiod dependence addiction

 Before taking the Vivitrol Shot

-Consult your position if you have an addiction to narcotics or history of alcohol or if narcotic drug use was in the past 7 to 10 days or drug or alcohol withdrawal symptoms.
+Consult your physician if you have an addiction to narcotics or a history of alcohol if narcotic drug use was in the past 7 to 10 days or drug or alcohol withdrawal symptoms.
 For receiving the Vivitrol shot tell your doctor if you’re allergic to any drugs or if you have kidney disease liver disease or bleeding disorders such as hemophilia.